stenczelt/pkp-lego/README.md

 # Pushing to the public instance

-When you commit changes and push them, a git hook will automatically build and publish the new version of the site.
+When you commit changes and push them, a git hook will automatically build and publish the new version of the site to http://gabor1.github.io/pkp-lego

-The site is reachable at www.miklosdanka.com/pkp-lego at the time of writing (2015-07-27).